Skip to main content

 Course overview

-MA/MSc Computing and Creative Industry (Modular) represents an exciting opportunity to study with the CCI’s world renowned creative computing academics across a range of specialisms unique to the CCI.
-The course is a modular programme that enables you to study units from across the Creative Computing Institute (CCI) post graduate courses in a combination that suits you.
-For example, units available with this course come from MSc Creative Computing, MSc Data Science and the Creative Industries and MA Internet Equalities.
-This means you are able select that specific areas of study that interest you and tailor your post graduate experience at the CCI to support your career aspirations.
+MA/MSc Computing in the Creative Industries (Modular) represents an exciting opportunity to study with the CCI’s world-renowned creative computing faculty across a range of specialisms unique to the CCI.
+The course is a modular programme that enables you to study units from across the Creative Computing Institute (CCI) postgraduate courses in a combination that suits you.
+For example, units available within the course come from MSc Creative Computing, MSc Data Science and the Creative Industries and MA Internet Equalities.
+This means you are able select that specific areas of study of interest and tailor your post graduate experience at the CCI to support your career aspirations.

 • Creativity: How to ideate, develop concepts into prototypes, work with creative research methods and apply critical cultural understanding.

-• Computing: Skills in creative computing platforms and coding languages and the critical discourse of computing and society.
+• Computing: How to leverage creative computing platforms, coding languages and the critical discourse surrounding the role of computation in society.

-With the ability to select units of study across this range you are able to take account of your individual level technical ability, desire for critical engagement and your intended graduate path.
+With the ability to select units of study across this range you are able to tailor the CCI experience to your level of technical ability, desire for critical engagement and your intended graduate path.

-Further benefits of the course include; the ability to study with a range of peers on different CCI courses, access to dedicated CCI specialist course facilities and technical staff, access to a broad range of CCI academic across specialist subject areas.
-Students on this course will also join a vibrant leaning community where creative technology, discourse and practice are shared in our CCI online communities giving access to CCI research staff, technical support and our vibrant open events programme some of which you can see on our YouTube channel.
+Further benefits of the course include; the ability to study with a range of peers across CCI courses, access to dedicated CCI specialist course facilities and technical staff, and access to a broad range of CCI academic across specialist subject areas.
+Students on this course will also join a vibrant, cutting-edge community of activists, innovators, researchers and practitioners complete with a vibrant open events programme, some of which you can see on our YouTube channel.

 Contact us